rydmike/rydmike.github.io/blog.md

 ## [Flutter Linting Comparison](blog_flutter_linting)
 *(Jul 28, 2021, Updated Oct 7, 2022)*

-Dart linting is important, if you have not used it before it is a good idea to start now.
+Dart linting is important, if you have not used it before, it is a good idea to start now.
 At the end of this article, I also present a comparison of different popular lint packages and the Dart and Flutter lint rules they use. [[**Read more...**]](blog_flutter_linting)

 [<img src="https://rydmike.com/assets/lint_compare.png?raw=true" alt="lint_compare" width="380"/>](blog_flutter_linting)
 ---